-- C. Child Care Center, under the following provisions; - 1.
-Requirements of the Oregon Building Codes (including any Fire Life Safety Code) as amended, are met. - 2.
-Operator must have the appropriate licenses required by state regulations. - D. Church; - E. Community building, including library; - F. Day Care Facility (Adult), under the following provisions - 1.
+- C. Child Care Center, under the following provisions: - 1.
+The facility is not a facility defined in Section 17.21.010(I)(1). - 2.
+Operator must have the appropriate licenses required by state regulations. - D. Church: - E. Community building, including library; - F. Day Care Facility (Adult), under the following provisions - 1.
 The structure is not a residence. - 2.
 Requirements of the Oregon Building Codes (including any Fire Life Safety Code) as amended, are met. - 3.
 Operator must have the appropriate licenses required by state regulations. - E. Day care facility, when the following situations exist; - 4.
 The structure is not used as a residence by the operators, and/or - 5.
 Thirteen or more people present at any one time, - 6.
 That a certificate of approval be obtained for facilities with seven or more people as required by ORS 418.810.